Spike in weather-related eye issues

 Treatment is complicated by the fact it is difficult to deliver the necessary concentrations required to kill the bacteria in the tear fluid for a sufficient period of time.

-Seamus outlined four treatment routes: intramuscular injection, subconjunctival injection, topical cream or ointment.
+Seamus outlined four treatment routes; intramuscular injection, subconjunctival injection, topical cream and ointment.

-The advice where administering a subconjunctival injection or topical cream or ointment is to wear fresh gloves for each animal handled as the fluid secreted from the eye of affected sheep is deemed highly contagious.
+The advice where administering a subconjunctival injection or topical cream/ointment is to wear fresh gloves for each animal handled, as the fluid secreted from the eye of affected sheep is highly contagious.

-In administering creams or ointments, the lower eyelid should be everted and a steady flow of ointment instilled, taking care to avoid touching the tube of the eye or surrounding tissue to avoid contamination.
+In administering creams or ointments, the lower eyelid should be averted and a steady flow of ointment instilled, taking care to avoid touching the tube off the eye or surrounding tissue to avoid contamination.

-The recommendation is to apply ointment at least three times daily, which is not readily practical in a lot of flocks.
+It is recommended to apply ointment at least three times a day, which is not practical in a lot of flocks.

 Another limitation highlighted with this treatment route is that many licensed ointments contain cloxacillin, which is not active against mycoplasma species.